 Businesses cannot wait for a passer-by to hear an alarm or spot a fire, and so many make use of the alarm monitoring service from Churches Fire & Security.

 When an alarm is activated, an alert is instantly sent to an alarm receiving centre (ARC).
 This in turn sends a signal to the nominated key holders within the business, and then to the fire and rescue or police services if there has been no response from the key holder.

 Partnering with EMCS, the industry’s leading independent alarm monitoring company, Churches Fire & Security give our customer’s peace of mind that their business is protected as well as it can be from the threat of fire and theft.

 As our qualified technicians continue to operate as Key Workers during this time, they are ready and available to install alarm monitoring to existing fire alarm, CCTV and intruder alarm systems.

 These systems are monitored at the ARC twenty four hours a day, 7 days a week, all year round.
-As part of Churches Fire’s responsibility to provide working fire and security equipment, we perform regular servicing and maintenance to alarm systems.
+As part of Churches Fire & Security’s responsibility to provide working fire and security equipment, we perform regular servicing and maintenance to alarm systems.

 ADJUSTED FIRE EVACUATION POLICY

 In times when there are less people on-site than usual, businesses should look at implementing an amended fire evacuation policy.

 In any comprehensive evacuation plan, provisions should already be in place to cover staff holidays and absences.
 It’s vital to consider what actions need to be taken should the usual fire wardens and back-ups be unavailable.